-Each hive contains approximately 60,000 bees made up of a queen, worker bees & drones and can produce up to 100 pounds of honey per year.
+FACT 2.
+Each hive contains approximately 60,000 bees made up of a queen, worker bees & drones and each hive can produce up to 100 pounds of honey per year.

-4) Drones (the male bee) can live up to 4 months.
-Once no longer needed they get pushed out of the hive (I know that is sad but that is nature)
+FACT 4.
+Drones (the male bee) can live up to 4 months.
+Their sole purpose is to mate with the queen.
+Once no longer needed they get pushed out of the hive (I know that is sad but that is nature).

-5) The Queen Bee has the important job of laying eggs to create the next generation of bees and can lay up to 2,000-3,000 eggs per day.
-Queen bees live up to 5 years
+FACT 5.
+The Queen Bee has the important job of laying eggs to create the next generation of bees and can lay up to 2,000-3,000 eggs per day.
+All bee larvae are fed some royal jelly for the first few days after hatching but only queen larvae are fed the jelly exclusively.
+As a result of the difference in diet, the queen will develop into a sexually mature female, unlike the worker bees.
+Queens are raised in specially constructed queen cells.
+Queen bees live up to 5 years.

-7) Have you wondered how honeybees can buzz so loudly?
-Their wings stoke 11,400 times per minute
+FACT 7.
+Have you wondered how honeybees can buzz so loudly?
+Their wings stoke 11,400 times per minute.

-8) Over 70% of crops grown around the workd are pollinated by bees, so if it weren't for the bees there would not be enough food to feed everyone
+FACT 8.
+Over 70% of crops grown around the world are pollinated by bees, so if it weren't for the bees there would not be enough food to feed everyone.